Whirligig231/whirlios/README.md

 # WhirliOS
 Whirligig231's 16-Bit Operating System

+This is a homebrew 16-bit operating system.
+It should run on any modern computer with a floppy drive and x86 architecture (and possibly even not-very-modern computers, though this is untested).
+The purpose of this project is to gain experience writing low-level code, and simply for the fun of it.
+I'm weird that way.

 **N.B.** Most of the info below currently relates to features planned for v0.1.
 Expect next to none of it to actually be implemented yet.

 ## Building and Installing WhirliOS